 Tests were performed using non-parametric permanova, using the pairwise.adonis function, of the R package vegan on the combined data of tracking parameters and point events.
 This approach was chosen as the conditions for multivariate normality were violated.
 When permanova revealed significant differences, we verified whether this could be due to dispersion effects (Anderson 2006).
-For this, in view on the size of the dataset, non-parametric Mann-Whitney U tests were performed on the within group dispersions from the mean, calculated using the betadisper function implemented in the R package vegan (Oksanen et al. 2017).
+For this, in view of the size of the dataset, non-parametric Mann-Whitney U tests were performed on the within group dispersions from the mean, calculated using the betadisper function implemented in the R package vegan (Oksanen et al. 2017).
+A difference in dispersion across groups does, however, not contradict a difference in their average values.
+Hence, the data was visually explored, using PCA, to assess whether dispersion could be present together with a difference in average values.
 For each comparison revealed significant by permanova, Mann Whitney U non-parametrical tests were performed on each of the variables separately in order to detect which of these caused the difference between the treatments.
 We choose this non-parametric approach as the assumptions of normality were often not met.
 When significant, the effect sizes of these variables were estimated using Hedge’s g, which was calculated using the estimationstats.com web application (Ho et al. 2019).